Elma Postma: Career

 She's graced the covers of several magazines in South Africa including: Rooi Rose, Huisgenoot, Sarie, TV Plus, Vrouekeur, TimeOut, Tydskrif, Insig, and Leef.

 Lion accident

 On 18 February 2006, Elma was bitten by a lion while on a family visit to a lion farm near Klerksdorp.
-After she moved closer to tame lions through the fence when her ring got caught in one of the lion’s claws.
-When she attempted to dislodge the ring from the claw, the tamed lion became distressed and bit her hand.
-While her fingers were severely damaged, doctors managed to repair the damaged fingers.
+After she moved closer to tame lions through the fence, her ring got caught in one of the lion’s claws.
+When she attempted to dislodge the ring from the claw, the lion became distressed and bit her hand.
+While her fingers were severely damaged, doctors managed to repair them.